LivingLegacyMedia/vowbound/chapter_16.md

 A laboratory.
 Well-lit by multiple lanterns.
 Tables covered with instruments—scales, calipers, hammers, chisels.
 And in the center, on a cushion of black velvet, lay both coins.

-Two robed figures stood over them, taking notes and conducting tests.
+The room was empty.
+No guards.
+No researchers.
+Just the coins, resting in the quiet.

 Cassian's awareness stabilized, anchoring to the Coin of Heads' perspective.
 He could see the room, hear the sounds, perceive the value in everything around him.
-But it was like watching through a thick window—he could observe but not interact.
+But it was like watching through a thick window—he could observe but not truly interact.
+Not from this distance.

-One figure picked up the Coin of Heads carefully, using thick leather gloves.
-Even through the protection, the person winced.
-"Still warm.
-The bond is remarkably persistent."

-The other figure was writing.
-"We've tried several approaches, but they all produce feedback.
-The one time we attempted forced severance, the temperature spiked dramatically.
-Nearly set fire to the table."

-"These aren't ordinary artifacts.
-The bonding mechanism is deeply embedded."
-The first figure set the coin down carefully.
-"Severing the connection might harm both the artifact and the bearer."

-"Does he still have access to their power?
-Even locked in a cell?"

-"Unknown.
-His awareness seems fragmented from what he did at the warehouse.
-But if he recovers..."
-A pause.
-"We should monitor for any unusual activity."

-Cassian pulled his awareness back before they noticed anything.
-He couldn't risk them detecting his observation.

-Which meant attempting any trade was playing directly into Draven's hands.

-But what choice did they have?
-Without the coins' power, they had no way to escape.
+The laboratory was full of valuable equipment.
+Research notes scattered across desks.
+And his coins, waiting.

+*If I can just get there,* he thought. *If I can reach them physically, I'll have my full power back.*

+But that was the problem.
 The cell bars were too strong.
 The guards too numerous.
 And Veylin would be back in the morning with her questions and her metal rod.

-*I need to think this through,* Cassian told himself. *Need to find an approach Draven won't expect.*

 His awareness snapped back to his body with nauseating abruptness.
 The cell solidified around him.
 The pain returned in full force.